sanluige/sanluige.github.io/ABM/index.md

 ## Additional notes

-- The code was developed to run on MacOS, so users running the program in other operating systems should alter the code (particularly matplotlib commands) to run correctly in their computer.
+- The code was developed to run on MacOS operating system, so users running the program in other operating systems should alter the code (particularly matplotlib commands) to run correctly in their computer.